faizyakob/my-k8s-repository/Create local Kubernetes cluster.md

 <img width="545" alt="image" src="https://github.com/user-attachments/assets/1e2ddb3c-69a5-4a78-a116-5a86a9992bd4" />

 ## Install Kubernetes cluster using kubeadm
 Once the nodes are ready, it's time to create the Kubernetes cluster.
 The main article is located at [Creating a cluster with kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/).
-We will follow the instructions in that link and documented every steps or issues that are encountered.
+We will follow the instructions in that link to install the latest Kubernetes version, and documented every steps or issues that are encountered.

-## License
+Note we will be using the term 'node' onwards instead of VM, but they are interchangeable.

+## Step 1: Prepare each node

+> Note: Do this for all nodes.

+SSH into the node, and upgrade the existing packages to latest versions.